DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-01-23-the-principles-underpinning-the-register-of-training-providers.md

       href: /register-of-training-providers/why-we-need-a-register-of-training-providers/
 ---

-The ‘Register of training providers’ addresses common data challenges faced by the DfE and the Becoming a teacher (BAT) service line.
+The ‘Register of training providers’ addresses common data challenges faced by the Department for Education (DfE) and the Becoming a teacher (BAT) service line.

 DfE services often require access to accurate and up-to-date data on training providers.
 However, teams frequently encounter issues such as: